-||The School of Mechanical, Industrial, and Manufacturing Engineering at Oregon State University (OSU) invites applications for one full-time (1.00 FTE), tenure-track, 9-month Assistant Professor position in the school’s Design research area.
-Higher ranks may be considered depending upon the qualification of the successful candidate.
-Candidates are sought in the area of the design of medical devices or the design of new materials.
-Candidates should have an expert knowledge of mechanical design methods, fundamentals, and design thinking.
-Preference is given to candidates who will help augment the school’s design research areas while enthusiastically seeking interdisciplinary collaborations with other research areas of excellence within MIME such as robotics and advanced manufacturing, and with college-wide collaborations in materials science and bio engineering.
+||The School of Mechanical, Industrial, and Manufacturing Engineering at Oregon State University (OSU) invites applications for one full-time (1.00 FTE), tenure-track, 9-month assistant professor position in the school’s design research area (higher ranks may be considered depending upon the qualification of the successful candidate).
+The successful candidate is expected to initiate new funded research, as well as expand, complement, and collaborate with existing research programs in the School, the College of Engineering, and beyond.
+Candidates are sought primarily in the areas of the design of medical devices or the design of new materials for advanced applications, although all areas of design will be considered.
+Applicants should have an expert knowledge of mechanical design methods, fundamentals, and design thinking.
+Preference is given to candidates who will help augment the school’s design research areas while enthusiastically seeking interdisciplinary collaborations with other research areas of excellence within MIME such as robotics and advanced manufacturing, and with college-wide collaborations in materials science and bioengineering.

 We offer undergraduate degree programs in mechanical, industrial, manufacturing, and energy systems engineering and graduate programs in mechanical and industrial engineering, materials science and robotics.
-As leaders in the emerging interdisciplinary research areas, our faculty collectively garner more than $10 million annually in research funding, with annual individual expenditures averaging about $310,000.
+As leaders in the emerging interdisciplinary research areas, our faculty collectively garner more than $19 million annually in research funding, with annual individual expenditures averaging about $360,000.

 The School of Mechanical, Industrial and Manufacturing Engineering at Oregon State is driven by two overarching and interconnected goals that, taken together, constitute our mission: 1) to educate our students as entrepreneurial, team-oriented, and profession-ready graduates in their chosen disciplines, and 2) to engage in collaborative, cutting-edge research that furthers Oregon’s prosperity, helps build a sustainable future, and enhances the lives of all members of the global community.